ashwinassysh/ashwinassyshac.github.io/content/authors/admin/_index.md

   - position: Principal Data Analyst
     company_name: Capital One
     company_url: 'https://www.capitalone.com'
-    company_logo: ''
+    company_logo: 'CapitalOne'
     date_start: 2020-07-06
     date_end: ''
     summary: |2-
       - Designed and led the Gen AI projects within Capital One.
-Used Meta'sLlama and Mixtral model to enhance the operational efficiency of internalprocesses.
+Used Meta'sLlama and Mixtral model to enhance the operational efficiency of internal processes.
-      - Worked on Prompt Engineering (Few shot, Chain of Thought, etc), Agenticworkflows for Meta's Llama and Mixtral model.
+      - Worked on Prompt Engineering (Few shot, Chain of Thought, etc), Agentic workflows for Meta's Llama and Mixtral model.
-      - Spearheaded the development of a comprehensive data pipelinefor an MBS deep learning model using PySpark, Python, and Polars.Successfully extracted and processed terabytes of data from external vendors,implementing intricate business logic to support model training, scoring, andongoing monitoring.
+      - Spearheaded the development of a comprehensive data pipeline for an MBS deep learning model using PySpark, Python, and Polars.
+Successfully extracted and processed terabytes of data from external vendors,implementing intricate business logic to support model training, scoring, and ongoing monitoring.
       - Created a novel Segmentation Tree, a data explainability tool.
-Presentedthe tool at Capital One's Modeling and Analytics Conference (MAC) andDataWeek, being among the 20% accepted from 500+ submissions company-wide.
+Presented the tool at Capital One's Modeling and Analytics Conference (MAC) and DataWeek, being among the 20% accepted from 500+ submissions company-wide.
       - Reduced the MBS model's data pipeline runtime by 96%.
 This was achieved by code and process optimization.
-      - Implemented data validation pipelines using data profiler to increaseconsumer confidence for the data.
+      - Implemented data validation pipelines using data profiler to increase consumer confidence for the data.
       - Implemented model monitoring controls to make sure model inputs and outputs meet all the audit and compliance requirements.
   - position: Senior Data Analyst
     company_name: Capital One
     company_url: 'https://www.capitalone.com'
-    company_logo: ''
+    company_logo: 'CapitalOne'
     date_start: 2014-07-27
     date_end: 2019-05-15
     summary: |